xxgunnery/React-Learning/README.md

 # GETTING CAUGHT UP ON WEB2...

 This repository is meant to:
--Document my learning of React
+- Document my learning of React
--Get me used to using Yarn as a package manager
+- Get me used to using Yarn as a package manager
--Get me used to making Git commits
+- Get me used to making Git commits
--Get me used to writing some markdown
+- Get me used to writing some markdown
--Create AND display live code examples for various functionality
+- Create AND display live code examples for various functionality

 ## Uses some goofy spaghetti code to display code blocks of ES6 JavaScript
 ```